 What goes down, must go up

 That’s the way I’ve felt the last few days – dreading every little downhill because it means I have to climb back up again.
-Such is it after 6.5 days in a row of challenging roads (except for one boring stretch of pavement on the Pan-American Highway.)
+Such is it after 6.5 days in a row of challenging roads across two ranges of the Andes that divide Colombia.

 At the same time, the cycling has been spectacular, with incredible scenery along roads that see more cows than cars.
 Motorcycles and horseback are the methods of transportation of choice around those parts – definitely not bicycle.

 I left San Gil last Thursday morning after three days there.
 I had a rest day, went rafting and took a trip to Chicamocha Canyon.
 The rafting was incredible, the canyon was a little underwhelming.
 Like all canyons, it gets compared to the Grand Canyon but it doesn’t come close.
 It also wasn’t the park experience I was hoping for – the walkable area was entirely developed and filled with kitschy attractions like ziplines, a sad bird zoo where the birds were trapped in tiny cages, and restaurants and souvenir hawkers everywhere.
 There were no trails to explore at all.